Geocoding is the process of connecting an address in your database to a location on a map.

 How long it takes to geocode an address

 When an address is submitted on your website or entered through your control panel, it will be sent immediately for geocoding.
-When address information is imported, it can take up to 48 hours to complete the geocoding process, depending on the number of addresses in the import.
+The time to complete the geocoding process will vary depending on the number of addresses in the import.
 You can see the status of your geocoding in Settings > Database > Geocoding status.

 Updating an address based on geocoding